Creative Commons License 2024 Volume 11 Issue 1

 Ear length

 The highest ear length (18.55 cm) was recorded in BH-546 variety plants treated with Agrolambasin supper 315, followed by (18.00 cm) recorded when the same variety was treated with Karate 5% EC.
-Whereas the shortest average ear length (9.63 cm) was recorded when maize insecticides do not treat varieties while the FAW occurred (Table 4).
+Whereas the shortest average ear length (9.63 cm) was recorded when maize insecticides did not treat varieties while the FAW occurred (Table 4).
 This result agrees with [21].

 Plant height

 Plant height was significantly (p < 0.05) influenced by insecticide application, variety, and their interaction.
-The highest plant height (2.18m) was recorded when the BH-546 variety was treated with Agrolambasin supper 315, and it was followed by (2.13 m) when the same variety was treated with Karate 5% EC.
-Maize varieties treated by Malathion and Dimethoate showed a statistically similar result (1.60m) on BH-540 and Local variety.
+The highest plant height (2.18 m) was recorded when the BH-546 variety was treated with Agrolambasin supper 315, and it was followed by (2.13 m) when the same variety was treated with Karate 5% EC.
+Maize varieties treated by Malathion and Dimethoate showed a statistically similar result (1.60 m) on BH-540 and Local variety.
 The shortest plant height (1.31 m) was recorded when maize plants with the untreated check (Table 4).
 This result shows fall armyworm can affect maize plant height [22].

 Ear length

 Analysis of data revealed that ear length was highly significantly (p < 0.01) influenced by different insecticide application, maize variety, and their interaction.
-The highest ear length (18.55 cm) was recorded in BH-546 maize variety treated with Agrolambasin supper 315, followed by (18.00 cm) recorded when the same variety was treated with Karate 5% EC.
-Whereas, the shortest average ear length (9.63 cm) was recorded when maize varieties are not treated by insecticides while the fall armyworm is occurred (Table 4).
+The highest ear length (18.55 cm) was recorded in the BH-546 maize variety treated with Agrolambasin supper 315, followed by (18.00 cm) recorded when the same variety was treated with Karate 5% EC.
+Whereas, the shortest average ear length (9.63 cm) was recorded when maize varieties were not treated by insecticides while the fall armyworm occurred (Table 4).

 Table 4.
 Plant height and Ear Length as influenced by the interaction effect of insecticides and Maize variety